-There are many great functions built into WordPress that you might not use as a developer, depending on how you build your sites and what your client requirements are.
-The Customizer API is one of them.
+There are many great functions built into WordPress that you might not use as a developer.
+This depends on how you build your sites and what your client requirements are.
+The Customize API is one of them.

 Starting out as a blogging tool, it sometimes amazes me how far WordPress has developed as a content management system.
 Ten years ago, it seemed like most discussions about new features in the forums were met with a “that’s not what WordPress is meant for” response by many users.

-The customizer API “is a framework for live-previewing any change to WordPress”.
-Rather than having to make changes in the admin, save, check the frontend, adjust, re-save, check again, the customizer allows a developer to add options to an interface, where the user can adjust and see the changes in real-time, but before publishing them.
+The Customize API “is a framework for live-previewing any change to WordPress”.
+Rather than having to make changes in the admin – save, check the frontend, adjust, re-save, check again – the customizer allows a developer to add options to an interface.
+The user adjusts these and sees the changes in real-time, but before publishing them.

-Options can be extremely diverse and specific, but some of the common ones are the tagline, header, background image, navigations and colours.
+Options can be extremely diverse or specific.
+Some of the common ones are the tagline, header, background image, navigation and colours.
 Some of these are accessible in other parts of the admin, some will be specific to the customizer.

 The great thing about it being part of WordPress core, is that it continuously gets developed.
 In the upcoming version 4.5, a responsive preview setup as well as logo support will be added.